Saving Global Forests.

-Release the first edition of its annual flagship publication, the Global Forest Update (GFU) as an immersive digital experience developed accessibly in Drupal 8.
+Our challenge was to release the first edition of its annual flagship publication, the Global Forest Update (GFU) as an immersive digital experience developed accessibly in Drupal.
 And, allow users to engage with WRI’s extensive long-form deforestation content with ease.

 The GFU is structured around seven chapters of material, each with varying immersive content types that range from written to visual to interactive.
 Beyond the core chapters, complementary content (e.g., an article/blog post) will be published on an ongoing basis.
 Though technically a report, many readers may not read it front to back and prefer to browse for information that most interests them while also discovering new content.